 - established a Paycheck Protection Program (PPP) to provide "covered loans" with a 100% SBA loan guarantee, a maximum term of 10 years, and an interest rate not to exceed 4% to assist small businesses and other organizations adversely affected by the Coronavirus Disease 2019 (COVID-19).
-The SBA announced that PPP loans will have a two-year term at a 1% interest rate; - defines a covered loan as a loan made to an eligible recipient from February 15, 2020, through June 30, 2020; - waives the up-front loan guarantee fee and annual servicing fee, the no credit elsewhere requirement, and the requirements for collateral and a personal guarantee for a covered loan; - expands eligibility for a covered loan to include 7(a) eligible businesses and any business, 501(c)(3) nonprofit organization, 501(c)(19) veteran's organization, or tribal business not currently eligible that has not more than 500 employees or, if applicable, the SBA's size standard in number of employees for the industry in which they operate.
-Sole proprietors, independent contractors, and eligible self-employed individuals are also eligible to receive a covered loan;154 - allows borrowers to refinance Economic Injury Disaster Loans (EIDLs) made on or after January 31, 2020, as part of a covered loan; - increases the maximum loan amount for a covered loan to the lesser of (1) 2.5 times the average total monthly payments by the applicant for payroll costs incurred during the one-year period before the date on which the loan is made plus the outstanding balance of any EIDL made on or after January 31, 2020, that is refinanced as part of a covered loan, or (2) \$10 million; - specifies that covered loans are nonrecourse (meaning that the SBA cannot pursue collections against the recipient(s) in the case of nonpayment)
+The SBA announced that PPP loans will have a two-year term at a 1% interest rate; - defined a covered loan as a loan made to an eligible recipient from February 15, 2020, through June 30, 2020; - waived the up-front loan guarantee fee and annual servicing fee, the no credit elsewhere requirement, and the requirements for collateral and a personal guarantee for a covered loan; - expanded eligibility for a covered loan to include 7(a) eligible businesses and any business, 501(c)(3) nonprofit organization, 501(c)(19) veteran's organization, or tribal business not currently eligible that has not more than 500 employees or, if applicable, the SBA's size standard in number of employees for the industry in which they operate.
+Sole proprietors, independent contractors, and eligible self-employed individuals were also eligible to receive a covered loan;145 - allowed borrowers to refinance Economic Injury Disaster Loans (EIDLs) made on or after January 31, 2020, as part of a covered loan; - increased the maximum loan amount for a covered loan to the lesser of (1) 2.5 times the average total monthly payments by the applicant for payroll costs incurred during the one-year period before the date on which the loan is made plus the outstanding balance of any EIDL made on or after January 31, 2020, that is refinanced as part of a covered loan, or (2) \$10 million; - specified that covered loans are nonrecourse (meaning that the SBA cannot pursue collections actions against the recipient(s) in the case of nonpayment) except to the extent that the covered loan proceeds are used for nonauthorized purposes; - allowed covered loans to be used for payroll costs, costs related to the continuation of group health care benefits during periods of paid sick, medical, or

-154 For purposes of determining not more than 500 employees, the term employee includes individuals employed on a full-time, part-time, or other basis.
+145 For purposes of determining not more than 500 employees, the term employee includes individuals employed on a full-time, part-time, or other basis.
 Also, special eligibility considerations are provided for certain businesses and organizations.
 For example, businesses operating in NAICS Sector 72 (Accommodation and Food Services industry) that employ not more than 500 employees per physical location are also eligible for a covered loan.
 Affiliation rules are also waived for: (1) NAICS Sector 72 businesses, (2) franchises, and (3) SBIC-owned businesses.
 In other words, these businesses would not be denied a covered loan solely because they employ more than 500 employees across multiple businesses under common ownership.